-If the appeal involves a decision that was made by the Dean of Students, that appeal must be submitted to the Dean of Students Office within three days of the original notification concerning the disciplinary action.
-The appeal will then go to the Rules, Welfare & Disciplinary Committee for their consideration.
-The Committee may choose to grant the appeal, deny the appeal, or hold a disciplinary hearing to consider the case before rendering a decision.

-If the appeal involves a decision that was made by the Rules, Welfare & Discipline Committee, that appeal must be submitted to the Provost and Vice President of Academics within three days of the original notification concerning the disciplinary action.
-The Provost may choose to grant the appeal, deny the appeal, or send the matter back to the Rules, Welfare & Discipline Committee for further consideration and/or a new hearing.
+If the appeal involves a decision that was made by the Dean of Students, that appeal must be submitted to the Dean of Students' office within three days of the original notification concerning the disciplinary action.
+The appeal will then go to the Rules, Welfare and Disciplinary ommittee for their consideration.
+The committee may choose to grant the appeal, deny the appeal, or hold a disciplinary hearing to consider the case before rendering a decision.
+If the appeal involves a decision that was made by the Rules, Welfare and Discipline committee, that appeal must be submitted to the Provost/Vice President of Academics within three days of the original notification concerning the disciplinary action.
+The Provost may choose to grant the appeal, deny the appeal, or send the matter back to the Rules, Welfare and Discipline committee for further consideration and/or a new hearing.
 The decision of the Provost is final.

 All decisions made in disciplinary cases are rendered in good conscience.
 To protect the privacy of all students, the college cannot make public the information on which decisions are based.
-The college does, however, take great care to inform the student involved concerning all evidence involved in any action taken against him.
+The college does, however, take great care to inform the student involved concerning all evidence involved in any action taken against the student.
 The student is also provided due process, in being notified and allowed opportunity to discuss his/her case fully with the Dean of Students or a designated official of the college.